Britishexchangestudent/frontend_connex/README.md

 This project was created by Dan Ahmed :)

-## Displays the most recently-fetched value for server time (retrieved by hitting endpoint /time),
+## Epoch

-displayed in epoch seconds, -- explain why --
+Displays the most recently-fetched value for server time (retrieved by hitting endpoint /time), displayed in epoch seconds, -- explain why --

-## Displays the difference between current client machine time and the most recently-fetched
+## Difference

-value for server time in epoch seconds, formatted in stopwatch format
+Displays the difference between current client machine time and the most recently-fetched value for server time in epoch seconds, formatted in stopwatch format

-## The displayed difference should update once per second.
-Eg. An initial difference of
+## 1 Second interval

-00:00:00 would change after one second to 00:00:01.
+The displayed difference should update once per second.
+Eg. An initial difference of 00:00:00 would change after one second to 00:00:01.

 In the project directory, you can run: